Security of quantum key distribution with imperfect phase randomisation: Obtaining the required bounds using SDPs

 Finally, we renormalise \cref{eq:rho_model_fock_basis} to obtain the expression for $\rho_{\rm model}^{\prime \mu}$, and substitute everything into the SDPs in \cref{eq:fraction_sdp_finite,eq:ph_error_sdp_finite}.

 Note that, while the SDP in \cref{eq:fraction_sdp_finite} does not depend on the encoding operators $\{\hat V_{0_Z},\hat V_{1_Z},\hat V_{0_X},\hat V_{1_X}\}$, the SDP in \cref{eq:ph_error_sdp_finite} does depend on the form of these operators.
 Typically, the output space of these operators has a larger dimension than the input space.
-For example, in our simulations, for simplicity, we assume that these are ideal BB84 operators, whose action in the Fock basis is $\hat V_{0_Z} \ket{m} = \ket{m}\ket{0}$, $\hat V_{1_Z} \ket{m} = \ket{0}\ket{m}$, and
+For example, in our simulations, for simplicity, we assume that these are ideal {$Z$- and $X$-basis} BB84 operators, {whose output space consists of two modes of light and} whose action in the Fock basis is\footnote{{Note that \cref{eq:ideal_bb84_encoding_operators} represents ideal $Z$- and $X$-basis BB84 operators regardless of the physical degree of freedom used for the encoding.
+For time-bin encoding, the first ket would represent, say, the early time bin, and the second ket would represent the late time bin; while for polarization encoding, the first ket would represent, say, the horizontally-polarized mode, and the second ket would represent the vertically-polarized mode. \\ Also, note that it is perhaps more standard to define BB84 encoding operators as unitary, rather than just isometric, by adding an extra input mode initialized in an arbitrary pure state, say $\ket{0}$, such that the ideal operators become $\hat V_{0_Z} \ket{m} \ket{0} = \ket{m}\ket{0}$, $\hat V_{1_Z} \ket{m} \ket{0} = \ket{0}\ket{m}$, and so on.
+However, defining $\{\hat V_{0_Z},\hat V_{1_Z},\hat V_{0_X},\hat V_{1_X}\}$ as unitary operators with two input and two output modes throughout the manuscript would make many formulas more cumbersome and result in the analysis being less general, since it would no longer cover non-standard encoding operations in which the output encoding space is, say, one or three modes of light, rather than two.}}

-The quantum states in \cref{eq:fraction_sdp_finite} can be expressed in the basis $\{\ket{0},...,\ket{M}\}$, which contains $M+1$ elements, while the states in \cref{eq:ph_error_sdp_finite} can be expressed in the basis $\{\ket{m}\ket{m'}\}_{m+m'\leq M}$, which has $\sum_{k=0}^{M+1} (k+1) = \frac{(M+3)(M+2)}{2}$ elements.
+The quantum states in \cref{eq:fraction_sdp_finite} can be expressed in the basis $\{\ket{0},...,\ket{M}\}$, which contains $M+1$ elements, while the states in \cref{eq:ph_error_sdp_finite} can be expressed in the basis $\{\ket{m}\ket{m'}\}_{m+m'\leq M}$, which has $\sum_{k=0}^{M} (k+1) = \frac{(M+2)(M+1)}{2}$ elements.
 This means that the dimension of the SDP in \cref{eq:ph_error_sdp_finite}, and therefore the time it takes to solve it, grows much more rapidly with $M$.
 In principle, the tightness of the bounds, and thus the resulting secret-key rate, improves as $M$ grows.
 However, we have found that one can only obtain very marginal key-rate improvements beyond $M = 9$, and we have chosen this value for our simulations.}